Last Updated on May 29, 2021 by Grow with Bovees

 Azaleas and rhododendrons have shallow roots and can suffer badly in dry weather.

-A good moisture-retentive mulch is therefore vital.
+A good moisture-retentive mulch for the flower bed is therefore vital.
 Peat is an obvious choice for such acid-loving plants, but only as long as it’s wet.

 When it dries out, it forms a crust that can actually throw off water.